dannydabbles/dreamdeck/plan.md

         ```
     4. Update `src/config.py`:
         *   Modify the Pydantic models (`DecisionAgentConfig`, `WriterAgentConfig`, etc.) to include the new optional fields (`base_url: Optional[str] = None`, etc.).
-        *   Add fields to `ConfigSchema` to store the *loaded prompt content* (not just filenames).
+        *   ✅ Add fields to `ConfigSchema` to store the *loaded prompt content* (not just filenames).
-        *   Add logic during config loading to read the prompt files specified in `config.yaml` (using the filenames) and store their content in the `config` object.
+        *   ✅ Add logic during config loading to read the prompt files specified in `config.yaml` (using the filenames) and store their content in the `config` object.
         ```python
-        # Example in src/config.py
+        # Example in src/config.py (Actual implementation done)
         from pathlib import Path
         # ... other imports